 Pinhole Photography

-I had been searching online for a manufactured pinhole cap but couldn't find any available anymore.
-I assume the criminal and poorly planned tariffs has affected this commercial market too.
-Now there are fewer lenses and fewer cameras available in the US today.
-Tariffed retail prices have increased so high that we have lost the ability to even purchase many products especially products related to science.
-The US doesn't not manufacture these products and hasn't for decades nor will the US go back to that.
-Personally, I don't think the US workforce is even skilled and educated enough to manufacture high numbers of scientific products.
+The US doesn't manufacture these products and hasn't for decades nor will the US go back to that.
+Personally, I don't think the US workforce is even skilled and educated enough to manufacture high numbers of photographic and scientific products.
 I've noticed the same with telescopes and microscopes.
-The market for scientific supplies in the US has been destroyed so, in an attempt to see if I might even like pinhole photography, I set about making my own.
+The market for scientific and photographic supplies in the US has been destroyed by the current Administration so, in an attempt to see if I might even like pinhole photography, I set about making what I need myself here at home.

 Next, I cut a section out of a Coke can.
 I had to sand off the coating that is on the inside of the can as well as the paint on the outside of the can.
 In the end, I was left with a piece of aluminum that was only 0.08mm thick.
-My goal was to get it down to 0.1mm thick or less so this was good.
+My goal was to get it down to 0.1mm thick or less so this was a success.
 Like the previous step in this little project, this took more time and effort than I wanted to put into this project but I was making headway.

 Next, I carefully hand-drilled a 0.1mm hole in the aluminum then carefully sanded it a bit more to remove any burrs left behind.
 The aluminum was so thin after all my sanding that it could crease, crinkle and tear fairly easily especially while sanding it.